xdmushui/partner-center-sdk/develop/get-a-list-of-self-serve-policies.md

 ---
-title: Get a list of self serve prolicies
+title: Get a list of self-serve policies
-description: How to get a collection of resources representing a customers self serve policies. ms.date: 04/13/2020 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk ms.localizationpriority: medium
+description: How to get a collection of resources representing a customer's self-serve policies. ms.date: 07/06/2020 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk ms.localizationpriority: medium